nigelhorne/Geo-Coder-GooglePlaces/README.md

         $location = $geocoder->geocode(location => $location);
         @location = $geocoder->geocode(location => $location);

-    Queries _$location_ to GooglePlaces Maps geocoding API and returns hash reference returned back from API server.
+    Queries _$location_ to Google Maps geocoding API and returns hash reference returned back from API server.
 When you cann the method in an array context, it returns all the candidates got back, while it returns the 1st one in a scalar context.